Welcome to the University of Toronto Scarborough!

 Dear new and returning students,

-Our campus continues to evolve with the construction of our newest building, known as Highland Hall.
-This exciting project will double the amount of dedicated study space on campus but it will also impact the way we travel across campus during construction.
+Our campus continues to evolve with ongoing construction of our newest building, Highland Hall, as well as upgrades to existing buildings.
+The exciting Highland Hall project is over 30% complete and will double the amount of dedicated study space on campus.
+Multiple smaller projects to upgrade existing campus buildings are already underway, and scheduled to continue until spring of 2018.
+All of these projects impact the way we travel across campus.
 Be sure to obey signs and personnel that provide directions, and use safe walking routes.
 For the latest updates, please visit: uoft.me/UTSCstatus

 Dean of Student Affairs